v-teams/osb/README.md

 Caveats
 -------

-This is `alpha` release so please expect some bugs.
-You may help us by reporting the bugs.
+This is `alpha` release so there could be some bugs.
+You may contribute by reporting the bugs you encouter.

 Requirements
 ------------